About Ari

 Resonance - affected by registration, vowels and placement (where the sound is escaping the body).

-Posture - a comfortable upright-practice-posture should look like so:
+Posture - a go-to upright posture can look like this:

 feet shoulder-width apart